afontainec/chinchay-docs/docs/docs/clientside.md

  ### Description

 This URL can be called either with PUT, PATCH or POST.
 It receives a JSON object and, in the database, updates the values defined in the JSON for the entry with id = :id.
-It will response if it was successful the update and the entry updated.
+It will respond if it was successful and the updated entry.

 :::tip
 The [RESTful API](https://restfulapi.net/http-methods/) recommends the PUT verb for edits/updates, so we recommend you to prefer that verb.